fionaliu0105/fionaliu0105/README.md

 ## About Me
-- Cognitive Science & Data Science at Northwestern University
+- Cognitive Science & Data Science @ Northwestern University | AI Minor
 - Researching how humans perceive, represent, and navigate the world through cognitive science, neuroscience, and AI
 - Loves bouldering🧗, badminton🏸, photography📷, and anything about the brain🧠!